jayinee/commandline2Repo/README.md

 PROJECT ASSIGNMENT

 1. We’ve seen that counting common elements between sets is crucial to counting the total number of elements in their union.
 For this assignment, write a function in JavaScript that takes two arrays as inputs and returns the number of common elements between them.
-For simplicity, assume that the arrays contain all distinct values.
+For simplicity, assume that the arrays contain all distinct values

 <!--
     1. We’ve seen that counting common elements between sets is crucial to counting the total number of